 - Find a skilled model (someone good at the skill) to emulate.

 - Get support and encouragement from an observer.

 - If you fail (getting feedback from your environment), regard it as a sign you need to try again, not that you lack ability.

-Using my path of studying art and oil painting in the studio, let me illustrate some of these points practically:
+Using my path of studying art and oil painting in the studio, let me illustrate some of these points on finding your passion practically:

 - Set goals that are specific in terms of number of paintings, subject matter and scale (canvas sizes).

 - Visualize the steps you need to take to prepare the canvases, sketch the compositions, find reference books and materials, paint and critique your work.